You can make light tandoori chicken tikka that tastes amazing!

-You could cook this low fat tandoori chicken tikka in the oven pre-heated to 200c (400f) until cooked through but I prefer the smoky flavour of the bbq.
+You could cook this low fat tandoori chicken tikka in the oven pre-heated to 200c (400f) until cooked through.

-When you skewer the chicken, it cooks both from the outside and also the inside from the hot skewer.
+When you skewer the chicken on metal skewers, it cooks both from the outside and also the inside from the hot skewer.
 This leaves the chicken succulently tender.
-Whichever you decided, this one you have to make.
+So you should use metal skewers if cooking over fire.

-- 1kg skinless, boneless chicken breasts, cut into bite- sized pieces (tikka)
+- 1kg (2lb 4oz) skinless, boneless chicken breasts, cut into bite- sized pieces

 - Juice of 2 lemons